 Participants then enroll in three elective courses at the TUD and finish the semester as regular students of the university.

 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.

 Students are required to take this course and will be placed in intermediate or advanced German depending on their language proficiency and the size of the class.

-CAS DR 300: Intensive German Language and Culture (4)
+- CAS DR 300 Intensive German Language and Culture (4 credits)

 The list below reflects typical courses at the TUD and is based on past semesters.
 There are many other areas of study at the TUD that may not be listed here.
 For more information, contact us or visit the TUD Studies.
 Note: Courses may be taught in German or English.